Mateusz251200/Electric_pizza_oven/README.md

 # Electric_pizza_oven
- Project of a domestic electric pizza oven with a PID controller.
+**Design and software for a homemade electric pizza oven with PID temperature control.**

+*Disclaimer:*
+This is a personal hobby project.
+While the main goal is to design and build my own electric pizza oven, it also serves as a learning challenge — especially in the areas of control systems, STM32-based software development, and the design of electrical and mechanical hardware.